puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

   * Your current production environment, using the 3.x (current) parser.
   * A preview environment, using the 4.x (future) parser.

 As mentioned above, your current production environment should be configured to use the 3.x or current parser.
 Your preview environment should be pointed at a branch of your current environment and configured to use the future, or 4.x, parser.
-Configure which parser each environment uses via the [`parser`](https://docs.puppetlabs.com/puppet/latest/reference/config_file_environment.html#parser) setting in each environment's `environment.conf`.
+Configure which parser each environment uses via the [`parser`][parser_config] setting in each environment's `environment.conf`.

-Note that your PE version must be less than version 4.0.0, because the future parser is the only parser available in 4.0.0, so no comparison can be made.
+Note that your PE version must be less than version 4.0.0, because the future parser is the only parser available in 4.0.0, so no migration can be made.

 ###Installation